 Description of Ubud

 Ubud, that’s the Bali I wanted to see!
 It has to be part of your Bali itinerary!
 Once again, the cost of living is very low!
 The food is good.
 The locals are relaxed and live their lives.
 A lot of them greet me in the street.
 Ubud is also a place with wonderful landscapes : you cannot miss the rice fields stretching as far as the eye can see.
 But also all the beautiful temples there, and the monkeys wandering around, especially in the sacred monkey forest.
 There are restaurants serving local food all over the place, an art market, etc… Check what to eat in Bali!
 Otherwise Ubud is a paradise for those into yoga!
-There are yoga classes everywhere in the town!
+There are yoga classes and retreats everywhere in the town!
 If you’re into yoga, here are the best yoga retreat destinations!
 Needless to say, Ubud is one of them!

 What to do in Ubud

 Every evening in Ubud, there’s a Balinese dance show.
 In fact, there are many shows all over the area.
 In some cases, you have to pay to attend the show, in other cases it’s free.
 Actually there are several types of Balinese dance : Barong, Topeng, Jegog, Janger, Tek Tok… Unfortunately, I didn’t have the opportunity to attend a Balinese dance show, I heard about them during my last day in Ubud and I was busy… Anyway, since Ubud is a lovely little town, I decided to rent a bicycle to explore Ubud and the surroundings!